-The proclamation authority with respect to Article 2.3 authorizes the President to provide for the continuation, phase-out, and elimination, according to the Schedule of the United States to Annex 2.3 of the Agreement, of customs duties on imports from Peru that meet the Agreement's rules of origin.
+The proclamation authority with respect to Article 2.3 of the Agreement authorizes the President to provide for the continuation, phase-out, and elimination, according to the Schedule of the United States to Annex 2.3 of the Agreement, of customs duties on imports from Colombia that meet the Agreement's rules of origin.

-The proclamation authority with respect to Articles 2.5 and 2.6 authorizes the President to provide for the elimination of duties on particular categories of imports from the other Agreement countries.
+The proclamation authority with respect to Articles 2.5 and 2.6 of the Agreement authorizes the President to provide for the elimination of duties on particular categories of imports from Colombia.
 Article 2.5 pertains to the temporary admission of certain goods, such as commercial samples, goods intended for display at an exhibition, and goods necessary for carrying out the business activity of a person who qualifies for temporary entry into the United States.
-Article 2.6 pertains to the importation of goods: (i) returned to the United States after undergoing repair or alteration in Peru; or (ii) sent from Peru for repair or alteration in the United States.
+Article 2.6 pertains to the importation of goods: (i) returned to the United States after undergoing repair or alteration in Colombia; or (ii) sent from Colombia for repair or alteration in the United States.

-Sections 201(a)(2) of the bill address the status of Peru as a designated beneficiary country under the Generalized System of Preferences.

-Section 201(a)(2) of the bill requires the President to withdraw beneficiary country status under the Generalized System of Preferences from Peru on the date the Agreement takes effect.
+Section 201(a)(2) of the bill requires the President to withdraw beneficiary country status under the Generalized System of Preferences ("GSP") from Colombia on the date the Agreement takes effect.
+Section 201(a)(3) of the bill requires the President to withdraw beneficiary country status under the Andean Trade Preference Act from Colombia on the date the Agreement takes effect.